-At our request, the DSP Underwriter has reserved for sale, at the initial public offering price, up to 234,000 shares of common stock, or up to 2% of the shares of our common stock offered hereby, for officers, directors, employees and certain related persons.
+At our request, the DSP Underwriter has reserved for sale, at the initial public offering price, up to % of the shares of our common stock offered hereby, for officers, directors, employees and certain related persons.
 Any directed shares not purchased will be offered by the DSP Underwriter to the general public on the same basis as all other shares offered by this prospectus.
 Individuals who purchase shares in directed share program will be subject to the 180-day lock-up restrictions with respect to such shares as described in the "Underwriting" section of this prospectus.
 We have agreed to indemnify the DSP Underwriter against certain liabilities and expenses, including liabilities under the Securities Act, in connection with the sales of the directed shares.
 See "Underwriting-Directed share program."